Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 <h2 id="motivation">2.
 Motivation</h2>

 Often the graphs are quite large, contain too much detail, which slows down their processing time and makes them difficult to visualize.
-And as a result, this can worsen the visual perception and study of the graph for ordinary users.
+Information overload can cause the user to get lost in irrelevant details, and as a result, this can worsen the visual perception and readability of the graph.

 A good visualization must show (reveal) patterns in the graph that are of value to the user.
 Such visualization, for example, can be used for the presentation purposes.